 One of Hussein's two US trial attorneys, Curtis Doebbler [personal website], commented on the execution in a statement made available to JURIST before the death sentence was carried out.
 Referring to Saddam's last public letter to Iraqis, Doebbler said, "Even in death the Iraqi President has maintained his integrity in calling for his people heal their wounds and to fight as bravely as he has against the American occupying forces."
 He continued:

-The same, however, cannot be said about the American officials who have orchestrated the illegal invasion and occupation of Iraq and now the consequential murder of the former President and currently Prisoner of War after an unfair trial.10:27 PM ET - ABC News is quoting a senior US military official as confirming that the execution took place at 10:06 ET.
+The same, however, cannot be said about the American officials who have orchestrated the illegal invasion and occupation of Iraq and now the consequential murder of the former President and currently Prisoner of War after an unfair trial.

 Even as the time of the extrajudicial execution approaches the United States government has until now denied the former Iraqi President's lawyers to be present at any execution that may take place.
 This violates the right to fair trial, particularly the right to legal counsel at all times even at an execution.

 The United States government has denied the family of the former President the right to his remains if he is executed.
 One can only speculate that the reason for this immoral action is that the detaining power holding the Prisoner of war wants to make crystal clear its disdain for the law.

 More importantly, the execution comes after a trial that has been determined to be unfair by every international expert who has reviewed it.
 This means that every person who participates in this trial and who did not try to stop it from being unfair is liable to prosecution for war crimes.
 These accomplices might also ponder the consequences of the United States' example in this case.
 The United States has said to the rest of world that it will not respect the law and nobody can make it do so by using peaceful legal means.